- Customer Experience

 1. Provide a human touch

 Automated support, like conversational bots, are important in the modern day delivery of customer service, but according to PwC, 82% of customers have said they want more human interactions.
-Pairing human and automated support to work together side-by-side can help fill service gaps.
+Pairing human and automated support to work together can help fill service gaps.

 Hiring gamers who understand the passion of their fellow enthusiasts, and speak their language, can produce even more rewarding support and a more meaningful connection.